Explore UAB

 Mitchell’s first year on the SOD faculty coincided with the move toward a more comprehensive-care approach to the school’s clinical program.
 Instead of working in a certain section of the clinic handling a specific task, students were being called upon to perform a wide variety of dental procedures.

 “That means on any day, a student might be doing a root canal or a crown or a denture,” Mitchell says.
-“I liked the diversity of all that, being able to work with students and have everything occurring simultaneously.
+“I liked the diversity of experiences, being able to work with students and have everything occurring simultaneously.
 I really enjoyed that.”

 Mitchell moved steadily through different positions of leadership during her time at the UAB SOD.
 She worked as a group manager with senior students, became assistant director of the comprehensive care clinic and later the director, then served as the division head of general dentistry.